jameshughes89/cs102/src/site/topics/trees/linked-binary-search-trees.rst

     :lines: 15-40

-* A public helper method is used to setup a call to the private recursive add
+* A public method is used to call the private recursive add with initial values

 * This method is very similar to a binary search
 * Keep going left/right down the tree based on the ordering of the tree and value of the element being added